JoBCB/Choreographing-an-Art-Catalogue/README.md

 			- (non)linearity; random sequence;
 			- zooming in diverse scales; from different angles and perspective, juxtaposition..;

   - Sketch you catalogue by using a combination of analogue — digital tools; and computer code.
-  			- set variations: you can define variations within your catalogue system; including permanent and non-permanent features.
+Set variations: you can define variations within your catalogue system; including permanent and non-permanent features.

   - Enact the catalogue through the exhibition space: give a tour to other groups;